scci/security-employee-tracker/readme.md

     ```
 * For more customizing options, visit: https://github.com/Adldap2/Adldap2-Laravel

+NOTE: The initial login after setting up ldap will take some time as your users are imported into SET.

 **Hard coding Admins**

 * `config/auth.php` - line 111, set each username, you may have multiples.